 CFD on Reducing Dispersion of the Microdroplets Containing the Virus

-COVID-19 pandemic has started a big challenge to the world health and economy in recent years.
-Many efforts were made to use the CFD approach in this pandemic.
+The COVID-19 pandemic has started a big challenge to world health and the economy in recent years.
+Many efforts were made to use the CFD approach during this pandemic.
 CFD was used to understand the airborne dispersion and transmission of this virus in different situations and buildings.
 The CFD modeling studied the effect of the various conditions of the ventilation to discuss preventing COVID-19 transmission.
-Social distancing and using the facial masks were also modeled by the CFD approach to study the effect on reducing dispersion of the microdroplets containing the virus.
+Social distancing and using the facial masks were also modeled by the CFD approach to study the effect on reducing the dispersion of the microdroplets containing the virus.

 CFD for Cancer Removal

 Intra-Arterial Chemotherapy is a preferred treatment for primary liver cancer, despite its adverse side effects.
 During IAC, a mixture of chemotherapeutic medicines, e.g., Doxorubicin, is injected into an artery supplying the tumor.
 The tumor absorbed a fraction of Doxorubicin, but the remaining drug passed into the systemic circulation, causing irreversible heart failure.
 The effectiveness and safety of the IAC can be improved by chemical filtration of the excessive drugs with a catheter-based Chemofilter device, as proposed by a team of neuroradiologists.
 Computational Fluid Dynamics (CFD) modeling can be used to optimize the hemodynamic and drug-binding performance of the Chemofilter device.

 Simulation of Various Vessels in CFD